alexrutar/texnew/README.md

 ```
 texnew new example.tex notes
 ```
-Note that the `.tex` is optional - running `texnew new example notes` is equivalent.
+The `.tex` is optional: running texnew new example notes` is equivalent.
-Get more syntax help with
+Get more syntax help with `texnew {new,update,check,info} -h`; for example
 ```
 texnew -h
 texnew new -h